ircdocs/modern-irc/url.md

 # URL Definition

-An IRC URL begins with either the Uniform Resource Identifier (URI) `"irc"` or `"ircs"`, denoting plaintext and secured connections respectively.
+An IRC URL begins with either the scheme `"irc"` or `"ircs"`, denoting plaintext and secured connections respectively.
 Plaintext sessions connect to the IRC server with a plaintext transport and are considered insecure.
 Secured sessions connect with a [TLS transport](https://tools.ietf.org/html/rfc7194#section-2).

 The URL schemes for IRC conform to the Generic URL Syntax defined in [RFC3986](https://tools.ietf.org/html/rfc3986).